toaderflorin/images/README.md

 }

 ```
-The API can be called like this (the url of the image needs to be url encoded):
+The API can be called like this (the URL of the image needs to be encoded):
 ```
 http://localhost:55786?api/images?url=https%3A%2F%2Fimg.buzzfeed.com%2Fbuzzfeed-static%2Fstatic%2F2016-01%2F7%2F11%2Fenhanced%2Fwebdr03%2Fenhanced-buzz-32618-1452185446-0.jpg
 ```